 How Common Are Pedestrian Accidents in North Carolina?

-Unfortunately, pedestrian accidents are not uncommon in North Carolina, including in Kinston.
+Unfortunately, pedestrian accidents are not uncommon in North Carolina.
 According to the North Carolina Department of Transportation (NCDOT), 21 people suffered injuries in pedestrian accidents in Kinston in 2019, and 1 person was killed.

 Across the entire state, pedestrian accidents increased 2.7% in 2019 over 2018, with 231 pedestrians killed in accidents.